-Nine of the eleven sectors are reporting earnings growth, led by the Energy, Materials, and Industrials sectors.
+Nine of the eleven sectors are reporting (or have reported) earnings growth, led by the Energy, Materials, and Industrials sectors.
 On the other hand, two sectors are reporting a decline in earnings: Consumer Discretionary and Financials.

 Energy: Largest Contributor to (Year-Over-Year) Earnings Growth for S&P 500 For Q1